-To avoid confusion, always write out or abbreviate the month followed by numbers for the day and year.
-When you write "9/12/20" readers whose country of origin is not the United States will think you mean "December 9, 2020."
-In most countries, the day comes first rather than the month.
+To avoid confusion, always write out the month followed by numbers for the day and year.
+Numeric dates, such as 9/12/20, can confuse readers whose country of origin is not the United States.
+They may read 9/12/20 as December 9, 2020, because in most countries the day comes first in numerical dates, rather than the month.